EventStore/documentation/docs/cloud/faq/README.md

 ### How are infrastructure related issue causing  unavailability or loss of function handled?

-EventStore Cloud site reliability engineering (SRE) team manages cluster availability.
+EventStore Cloud Site Reliability Engineering (SRE) team manages cluster availability.

 Read more in our [Service Level Agreement](https://www.eventstore.com/cloud-services-service-level-agreement)